chrieke/awesome-satellite-imagery-datasets/README.md

 # Awesome Satellite Imagery Datasets [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 List of aerial and satellite imagery datasets with annotations for computer vision and deep learning.
-Newest datasets at the top of each category (Instance segmentation, object detection, semantic segmentation, chip classification, other).
+Newest datasets at the top of each category (Instance segmentation, object detection, semantic segmentation, scene classification, other).

 ![](header_img.jpg)